 Tibet Travel Guide

-Dreaming of traveling to Tibet but feeling overwhelmed by the amount of research, permits, and planning that seems to be involved?
+Dreaming of traveling to Tibet but feeling overwhelmed by the restrictions imposed by the Chinese government, the amount of research, permits, and planning that seems to be involved?
 Worry no more, we have you covered!
 Have a look below for comprehensive, straightforward everything-you-need-to-know-and-more visa and permit instructions, maps, regional information, and fun history facts.
-Our Tibet travel guide make everything easy for you.
+Our Tibet travel guide makes everything easy for you.

 Where is Tibet